Azure/azure-sdk-for-go/documentation/MIGRATION_GUIDE.md

 There are some minor changes in the error handling.

 - When there is an error in the SDK request, in the previous version (`services/**/mgmt/**`), the return value will all be non-nil, and you can get the raw HTTP response from the response value.
-In the latest version (`sdk/resourcemanager/**/arm**`), the first return value will be empty and you need to convert the error to the `azcore.HTTPResponse` interface to get the raw HTTP response.
+In the latest version (`sdk/resourcemanager/**/arm**`), the first return value will be empty and you need to convert the error to the `azcore.ResponseError` interface to get the raw HTTP response.
 When the request is successful and there is no error returned, you can get the raw HTTP response from request context.

 **Previous version (`services/**/mgmt/**`)**